The latest Tube strikes aren’t just disruptive – they’re dangerous

 To make matters worse, my phone was all but dead and I had to frantically research alternative routes on 2 per cent battery – not that apps are reliable in these instances, as they know just as little about what’s going on as you do.
 I ended up walking for miles by myself, on a cold, dark, winter’s day.

-Women’s safety in the capital became a particularly pertinent topic after the murders of Sabina Nessa and Sarah Everard in 2021.
+Women’s safety in the capital became a particularly pertinent topic after the murders of Sarah Everard and Sabina Nessa in 2021.
 Their brutal killings validated our concerns and highlighted the need for change.

 I am not against strike action on the whole.
 But what I am against is putting other people – people who aren’t in any way responsible for your working conditions – in harm’s way and leaving them out of pocket.